 You must have a business to apply for the Chase Ink Business Cash card.
 However, you’re not required to have a business EIN or a certain amount of revenue.
 You don’t even need to have any employees — you can be approved as a sole proprietorship.

-Because the Ink Cash card is a small-business card, you can add employee cards.
-Each employee card also comes with no fee to set up and no annual fee.
-As the main cardholder, you can set up controls and spending limits for each employee card, but ultimately you are responsible for all purchases made on employee cards on your account.
+If you do have employees, the Ink Cash card allows you to add employee cards.
+Each employee card comes with no setup fee and no annual fee.
+As the main cardholder, you can set up controls and spending limits for each employee card, but ultimately, you are responsible for all purchases made on employee cards on your account.